reichlab/decisions/templates/project-poster-template.md

 What is high-level goal of this project?

+### What are we _not_ trying to do?

+Optional: What is out-of-scope for this project?
+This is a place where you can set up boundaries and anti-aims that will help prevent scope creep.

 ### How do we judge success?

 A list of outcomes that should be true for the project to be considered a